A 2019 study by Nova Southeastern University now shows that there is a correlation between sleep and your gut health.

 “Some people are predisposed at a genetic level to have a more diverse gut microbiome than their friends and neighbors,” a NSU press release states.
 “Another factor is drugs – certain medications, including antibiotics, can have an impact on the diversity of your gut microbiome.
 He (Smith) also said that your diet plays a factor as well.”

-Once again science has shown the importance of maintaining a solid sleep schedule and ensuring you are getting the appropriate amount of sleep.
-Smith also hopes these findings can help those struggling in the future through novel ideas that can help improve sleep through manipulation of the gut microbiome.
+Once again science has shown the importance of maintaining a solid sleep schedule.
+It also emphasises the importance of ensuring you are getting the appropriate amount of sleep.
+Smith also hopes these findings can help those struggling in the future.
+This will be through novel ideas that can help improve sleep through manipulation of the gut microbiome.

 If you or someone you know is having trouble sleeping visit your doctor to determine appropriate next steps in treatment.